When To Travel

 When To Visit Tanzania

 - The best wildlife viewing months are during the Long Dry Season from late June to October which also coincides not coincidentally with the high season.
-The Great Wildebeest Migration is a continuous process and animals move in a huge circuitous route clockwise around the Serengeti ecosystem.
+The Great Wildebeest Migration, a highlight of any safari in Tanzania, is a continuous process and animals move in a huge circuitous route clockwise around the Serengeti ecosystem.
 By August the migratory herds are moved out of Serengeti National Park in Tanzania into Masai Mara Game Reserve in Kenya.
 While there are greater crowds, the wildlife is easier to view as animals gather around water and the bush is thinner.
 You can expect cool mornings and evenings.
 The days are sunny.

 - November to mid-December are the time of the “Short Rains.”
 The animals graze on the green grass.